Fuck the Facts

-Fuck the Facts is a Canadian Juno-nominated, grindcore band from Ottawa, Ontario, Canada, formed in 1998.
+Fuck the Facts is a Canadian Juno-nominated, grindcore band from Gatineau, Québec, Canada, formed in 1998.
 They began as the solo recording project of musician Topon Das.
 Their earliest recording was in January 1997; they began using the name Fuck the Facts in 1998.
 After many early recordings, including split tapes with groups from around the world, Fuck the Facts began developing a name in the underground with fans of grind.
 In 2001, the first full-length CD-R, Discoing the Dead, was recorded.
 The same year, Das would assemble a full band to continue with the project.
 The band has since coined the terms "bastardized grindcore" and "mullet-core" to describe their sound.

 History

 Formation (1998–2001)

 Fuck the Facts began early in 1997 as an unnamed recording project by Topon Das.
 The project remained nameless until featured on a compilation in 1998, when Topon decided on the name Fuck the Facts after a song from the first Naked City album.
 A self-titled cassette was released on Topon's Dedfuk Records that compiled all of the recordings made since the project's inception.
 Fuck the Facts released split cassettes with Cult of the Damned, Longdreamdead and S.M.E.S. then, in September 2000, released another full-length cassette entitled Vagina Dancer on the Slovakian label Where Late The Birds Sang.
 Vagina Dancer showcased a more experimental, noise side to Fuck the Facts than the self-titled release, which featured more of a grindcore style.